Shanghai Chest: Plot

 A letter addressed to Victor, to be opened in case the judge died, states that the judge had found evidence that Pindello may have been innocent of the murder for which he was convicted, and that Bronson was to be informed of this.

 Chan and Ruark go to find Tony's buried body, but finds his coffin has been dug up and removed.

-Fearing that Pindello's murder trial is connected to the judge's murder and racketeering, Chan sees to it that all the jurors involved in the ruling is taken into protective custody for the time being.
+Fearing that Pindello's murder trial is connected to the judge's murder and racketeering, Chan sees to it that all the jurors involved in the ruling are taken into protective custody for the time being.
 They locate everyone but one, Thomas Cartwright, who is attacked in his home and killed before the policemen get there.
 Pindello's fingerprints are once again found on the murder scene.

 Chan looks into the fingerprints and learns that it is in fact possible to forge someone else's prints.
 He gathers Phyllis, Victor and Seward at the judge's home to confront them about the fake fingerprints.

 When all are gathered in the judge's study, the power is cut and everything turns dark.
 They are locked in by an unknown man holding a gun, but manage to break out again, and find all documents related to the racketeering, insurance fraud and Pindello gone.

 Chan discovers that Pindello has a brother, Joseph, who got a letter from Tony when he was in jail, saying he was about to be sentenced to death for a murder he didn't commit.
-Chan tells everyone that Joseph, to revenge his brother, Joseph was planning on killing everyone involved in the wrong sentencing of his brother, and dug up his brother's coffin.
+Chan tells everyone that Joseph, to revenge his brother, was planning on killing everyone involved in the wrong sentencing of his brother, and dug up his brother's coffin.

 While Chan explains this, Joseph enters the room with a gun and explains that his real purpose for digging up the coffin was simply to give his brother a proper burial.
 Joseph is then overpowered by Seward, who grabs Joseph's gun.

 Chan goes on to explain the real murderer is Seward, because he was involved in an insurance scam with Pindello and wanted all the money for himself, thus framing Pindello for a murder to get rid of him.

 Seward, sure to get away now that he has a gun, explains how he copied Pindello's prints to lead the police on a false trail.
 Chan tells Seward that the gun isn't loaded, since he gave it to Joseph earlier, and that it was all part of a set-up.
 Seward tries to flee but is stopped by Birmingham and arrested.